The Romeo and Juliet combo kit are proof of catchy and ingenious marketing. But is there more to them than just marketing hype?

 The Sig Romeo MSR comes installed with a 1.41” direct-to-rail riser mount, multi adjustment tool, see-through flip caps, and CR1632 battery.
 The Juliet3 comes installed with a 1.41” flip-to-side mount, two spacer kits, hex tool, bikini lens cover, and a lens cloth.

 The Romeo MSR & Juliet3-Micro are warrantied with Sig Sauer’s Infinite Guarantee.
 It’s an unlimited lifetime guarantee.
 The recommendation is to register the products with Sig Sauer.
 Additionally, there is a 5-year warranty from the date of manufacture on the electrical components on the Romeo MSR.

 The Sig Sauer Romeo & Juliet package isn’t perfect.
 But you can always find better if you’re willing to spend more – that’s the truth of the matter.

-Looking at both optics for what they are, what they offer, and how they perform, I’m a big fan.
+Looking at both optics for what they are, what they offer, and how they perform, I’m a big fan - I would even go so far as to say they are the best red dot and magnifier combo.
 The build quality is unquestionable, the dot and illumination will not fail you in daylight bright or lowlight conditions, and you can switch out the well-made mounts if you feel the need to.